Eardley Norton

 Eardley John Norton (19 February 1852 – 13 July 1931) was a Madras barrister, coroner and politician of British origin.
 He was also one of the earliest members of the Indian National Congress and a champion of civil liberties and rights of the Indian people.

 Early life

 Eardley was born in India in 1852, the eldest son of lawyer John Bruce Norton, who had served as Advocate-General of Madras.
 He received his education in Rugby School, England.
 He matriculated on 15 October 1870 at the age of 18 and graduated in arts from Merton College, Oxford.
-He read law at Lincoln's Inn and was called to bar in 1876.
+He read law at Lincoln's Inn and was called to the bar in 1876.
 In 1879, he set sail to India to practice in the Madras High Court.

 Practice in Madras

 Eardley Norton practised as a lawyer in Madras from 1879 to 1906.
 Norton was elected to the Imperial Legislative Council (India) in 1894 but had to resign within a month due to an adultery suit against him.

 In 1897, a furor was raised over the appointment of a lawyer V. Bhashyam Aiyangar as Advocate-General of the Presidency.
 Norton suggested that it was better to seek the opinion of the Bombay Bar over it and his suggestion was implemented.

 Norton was a close friend of G. Subramania Iyer, who founded The Hindu.
 He wrote a column in The Hindu called "Olla Podrida" under the pseudonym Sentinel.
 This column ran from May 1889 to December 1889.
 Norton started the Indian Aluminium Company for the manufacture of utensils in 1900.